cdrn/cdrn.github.io/README.md

   Chris' blog
 </h1>

 This is my GH pages blog.
-It was hacked with haste using Gatsby.
+It was hacked together with haste using Gatsby.

+You can find it [here](https://cdrn.io)

 ## Run